 An uml window has it's own toolbar with many operations to customize the design of the class diagram.
 Connections between classes are automatically detected, if there are appropriate attributes.
 Else you can connect classes manually.
 Select a class and then drag the mouse to the other class.
 After releasing the left mouse button you can choose the desired connection type.

 By default the component menu is not shown.
 It's necessary for partially sighted or blind pupils which cannot use a mouse.
 The component menu allows the creation of gui forms without the gui designer.

 The tools menu supports the Checkstyle plug-in which checks the style of a source file against a given coding standard and the Jalopy plug-in which formats a source file according to a coding standard.
 The compare tool compares two sources files, shows new, modified and deleted lines and allows to edit the modifications.
-If you install the subversion tool the tools menu gets an additional menu for git respectively subversion.
+If you install Git or the subversion tool the tools menu gets an additional menu for git respectively subversion.
 If you install JUnit the tools menu gets an additional menu for JUnit.

 Besides the basic functions for arranging, opening and closing of windows you can show and hide some toolbars and open console, explorer and browser windows.
 In addition you can choose the font for the active window and open the configuration dialog.